 The EU has recently published its proposal for the revised Energy Performance of Buildings Directive which has introduced plans as to how the building sector can begin the process of decarbonisation through more rigorous building standards, increased amount of quality checks, and a lifecycle emissions calculation requirement.

-Here we discuss further developments into the decarbonisation of the built environment:
+Here we discuss further developments in the decarbonisation of the built environment:

 Over the past number of years, we have started to see an improvement in the building process which has allowed us a kickstart in the decarbonisation process however as a society we are far from done.
 Our building generally has two main forms of emissions: